 CAFII believes that the future of the life and health insurance industry will be marked by continued innovation and an increase in consumer demand for electronic commerce and other alternate forms of distribution.
-Consumers continue to demand greater access to sales through digital channels; and we believe these channels will play an increasingly important role in meeting the needs of Ontarians.
+Consumers continue to demand greater access to product information, sales, servicing, and claims through digital channels; and we believe these channels will play an increasingly important role in meeting the needs of Ontarians.

-We believe that regulatory structures should foster a harmonized, flexible, and open marketplace where consumers are able to choose how and where to purchase coverage.
+We believe that regulatory structures should foster a harmonized, flexible, and open marketplace where consumers are able to choose how and where to obtain product information, communicate with distributors, and transact throughout the full life cycle of a financial services product, including insurance.
 Regulation should embrace the role of all insurance channels in meeting the insurance needs of consumers.
 In that connection, it is important that regulatory frameworks help to foster and support the ongoing growth and development of technology-enabled, alternate distribution channels.